jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 - Leverage the documentation
 - Supports (almost) all AWS resources

-We can also use the CloudFormation Stack Designer: here we can see all the resources as a Diagram and we can see the relations between the components
+We can also use the CloudFormation Stack Designer: here we can see all the resources as a Diagram and we can see the relations between the components.